Pistachio-Crusted Chicken with Garden Spinach

 - Flatten chicken to 1/4-in. thickness; dip in buttermilk, then coat with pistachio mixture.
 Place on a work surface; top with goat cheese and basil.
 Fold chicken in half; secure with toothpicks if necessary.

-- Place in a greased 11-in. x 7-in. baking dish.
+- Place in a greased 11x7-in. baking dish.
 Drizzle with butter; sprinkle with salt and pepper.
-Bake, uncovered, at 350° for 35-40 minutes or until a meat thermometer reads 170°.
+Bake, uncovered, at 350° for 35-40 minutes or until a thermometer reads 170°.
 Discard toothpicks.

 - Discard charred skin from pepper; discard seeds and membranes.
 Place pepper in a food processor.
 In a small skillet, saute shallot in oil until tender.
 Add garlic; cook 1 minute longer.
 Add broth; heat through.
 Add mixture to the food processor; process until blended.